maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .right-side
       +span-columns(6 omega, 12)

-With the new breakpoint set up we can now target each of the different device sizes with different styles.
-Our four column base setting is designed for smaller screen sizes, so we might want to stack the .left-side and .right-side div's rather than have them appear cramped side-by-side.
-For the remaining three breakpoints we will need to apply the correct grid widths, and for illustration purposes let's color .left-side and .right-side red and blue, but only for our two largest screen sizes: ipad and desktops, i.e. $break9 and $break12.
+With the new breakpoints set up we can add styles that will only take affect when the viewport reaches the defined breakpoint.

+Here is a practical example.
+Our four column base setting is designed for smaller screen sizes so we might want to stack the .left-side and .right-side div's (rather than have them appear cramped side-by-side), but for the remaining three breakpoints we will apply grid widths that will result in a 50-50 side-by-side placement.
+For illustration purposes let's color .left-side and .right-side red and blue, but only for our two largest screen sizes: ipad and desktops, i.e. $break9 and $break12.

     .left-side
       +span-columns(4 omega, 4)